| Previous Section | Index | Home Page |

 Jenny Willott: To ask the Secretary of State for Health on what date, and in what location, the documents relating to the infection of haemophiliacs through contaminated blood products released by his Department on 20 May 2009 were discovered; and if he will make a statement.
 [285741]

 Gillian Merron [holding answer 13 July 2009]: The 468 documents released on 20 May 2009 were found in around 40 folders which contained documents from the late 1980s and 1990.
-These folders were stored at Wellington House, a Department of Health building.
-While preparing an inventory of these folders in July 2008, departmental officials became aware that they also contained documents relevant to period before 1985 and a full assessment of the content of all the folders was therefore undertaken.
+These folders were stored at Wellington house, a Department of Health building.
+While preparing an inventory of these folders in July 2008, departmental officials became aware that they also contained documents relevant to the period before 1985 and a full assessment of the content of all the folders was therefore undertaken.

 Many of the documents from the relevant period were found to be copies of those already released.
 There were 469 previously unreleased documents identified, none of which was judged to add materially to the knowledge of events in the years before 1985.
 One document from this batch was withheld as it contained personal information about a patient.
 The remaining 468 were released as soon as was practicable.